MrNewb/MrNewbCustomPlates/README.md

 MrNewb - Initial development of the resource.

-PickleMods - Improvments to the script to use callback functions and structure changes.
+PickleMods - Improvments to the script to use callback functions and structure changes [his tebex store here](https://store.picklemods.com/).

 Rumaier - initially testing within the ESX framework on Cosmix RP, which eventually prompted the transition from Ox-Lib being a hard dependency to utilizing framework helper functions.